khadijabaffa/Khadija/docs/source/index.rst

 **SD recipe** recipe generator app intends to serve a wide range of users, including busy people looking for quick and easy meal options and health-conscious people looking for dietary-specific recipes.
 It also caters to cooking lovers who want to try different cuisines and ingredients, as well as professionals looking for quick and budget friendly dinner ideas.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The recipe generation pages uses `Edamam API <https://developer.edamam.com/food-database-api>`_ to access a large food and recipes database.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for information on how to use the app and the  :doc:` frequently_asked_questions_page` for futher questions,

 .. .. note::